The safest bank in the UK

 If you are looking for a safer place to store your savings, you are out of luck.
 Savings accounts are considered one of the safest options for savers, thanks to the FSCS.

 However, investing options that are considered comparatively low-risk are gilts.
-These are considered pretty safe because the UK government has never defaulted on its debt.
+Gilts are bonds (a type of debt) issued by the UK government to fund its spending.
+These are considered pretty safe because the government has never defaulted on its debt.

-Peer-to-peer lending can offer higher returns, but it’s still not as safe as a savings account.
+Peer-to-peer lending can offer higher returns, but on the flip side is still not as safe as a savings account.

 Frequently asked questions